WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 - Request count anomalous for time period
 - 5xx count over time period over threshold
 - 2xx count over time period under threshold

+We will group alarm creation by metric and service so that we can work to stabilise alarms based on specific metrics at the same time.
+The ["Outlined Steps"](#outlined-steps) section lists each specific group of alarms.

 Each of these use metrics that are already used in the ECS service dashboards.
 Implementers should reference the dashboard configuration for example queries